 This is the final article in a three-part series that shines a spotlight on the plight of homeless children and families, and the resources available to support them.

-Imagine, if you can, going to sleep without a bed or comfortable place to lie down.
+Imagine, if you can, going to sleep without a bed or a comfortable place to lie down.
 Unfortunately, Jacquanda, a mom who lives with her three little girls, knows what it’s like through personal experience.
-In fact, Jacquanda and her children lived in a house without any furniture or other basic necessities.
-To make matters worse, the structure was infested with rodents.
+In fact, Jacquanda and her children lived in a house without any furniture or other necessities.
+To make matters worse for the family, the structure was infested with rodents.
 The sad truth is that although she works part-time, Jacquanda could not afford to purchase very much for the housing unit where she recently relocated.

 “We are truly grateful that God works through so many people in our area to allow us to serve families like Jacquanda’s,” said Hope For All’s Communications Director Robin Smith.
 “This family is typical of many whom we serve.”

 Established in 2004 by Leo and Diane Zerhusen, HOPE For All’s mission “is to provide basic necessities such as furniture, housewares, clothing, and personal items, to families and individuals without sufficient economic resources.”

 “We seek to bolster the dignity of disadvantaged families, without discrimination, by providing for their basic human needs,” said Smith.
 “Great efforts are taken to promote responsibility, not dependency.”

 For many years, the Zerhusens participated in church and community volunteer opportunities.
 However, during a trip to the Appalachia region they discovered families in the area needed clothes.
 Today, the Zerhusens still serve those communities as well as the communities in Maryland.